 James plays the role military veteran Walter Cruz who is enrolled in a “re-integration” program with other vets that prepares them for life as civilians.
 But there is more to the business and executives that run it.

-Roberts stars as Heidi Bergman, a counselor in the program that’s given more responsibilities in the company than she’s prepared for.
+Roberts stars as Heidi Bergman, a counselor in the program that’s given more responsibilities in the company than she was prepared for.
 The relationship between Bergman and Cruz is what anchors this series, and through the first episode viewers are fed bits of meetings between the two that have historical significance to what’s to come.

 Flash-forwards in the show depict Robert’s character as a waitress at a seafood restaurant, a far stretch from her past position in a corporate environment that’s riddled in mystery.
 She is tracked down by the Department of Defense investigating complaints about the program, and wrestles with what she knows, doesn’t know, and what she should reveal about her employment.